deadlyvipers/dojo_rules/introduction.md

 I am the Lizard King!
-My favorite path (and only path) is Git.
+My favorite path is Git.